How does Local Number Porting work?

 Unauthorized access of the NPAC data is in any condition where an entity has access to portability corrected data and has not executed an access agreement with the CLNPC.

 Can law enforcement agencies (LEA’s) access the NPAC directly?

-Currently, the CLNPC does not have a policy in this regard.
+The CLNPC does not currently have an access policy in this regard.
 Interested LEA’s should contact Bell’s Governmental and Police Services department at email@example.com.